JosephAdamson/asciify/README.md

 # Flags

 ### --color or -c
-Allows to display images/gifs with their original color
+Display images/gifs with their original color.
 > **Note:** To use this feature you terminal appication MUST support 24-bit or 8-bit colors, coloring will default to
 > [truecolor](https://gist.github.com/CMCDragonkai/146100155ecd79c7dac19a9e23e6a362) if availble else 8-bit ansi color
 > codes will be used.